o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 Congrats!
 Now you have taken the first step to writing your own custom shaders.

 ## Prepare to add vegetation bending
-Before we dive into writing code for vegetation bending, we will add a tree model and material, introduce a shader option, and add a few more passes.
+Before you dive into writing code for vegetation bending, you will add a tree model and material, introduce an optional vertex stream, and add a few more passes.

 ### Add a tree
-The next step is to add a model, which we'll add vegetation bending to later.
-With the model, we can also test the code that we'll write in the later steps.
+The next step is to add a model, which you'll add vegetation bending to later.
+With the model, you can also test the code that you'll write in the later steps.

 1. Open the **Editor** to your project and level.
 1. Create a new entity and rename it to `Tree`.
 For help, refer to the [Entity and Prefab Basics](/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics/) page.